tanuka-sree628/FPGA-Health-Monitoring-System/README.md

 ## Module Descriptions

 ### `top.v`
-Root integration module that connects all subsystems and orchestrates end-to-end system operation.
+Root integration module that connects all subsystems and is responsible for end-to-end system operation.

 ### `timer.v`
 Produces the timing pulses and synchronization signals that coordinate activity across every module in the design.